glad432/glad432.github.io/README.md

 # Python Minifier - Glad432

 Welcome to my Python Minifier - Glad432.
-This repository showcases my work using HTML, CSS, and JavaScript, along with the Tailwind CSS framework, Font Awesome for icons, QRcode.js for generating QR codes, Monaco Editor for code editing, CryptoJS for cryptographic tasks, and SweetAlert2 for beautiful popup boxes.
+This repository showcases my work using HTML, CSS, and JavaScript, along with the Tailwind CSS framework, Font Awesome for icons, QRcode for generating QR codes, Monaco Editor for code editing, CryptoJS for cryptographic tasks, and SweetAlert2 for beautiful popup boxes.
 Additionally, it utilizes the API to minify the python files, file.io for file sharing, and zipjs for zipping the python file.

 ![python minifier - glad432](https://gladw-in.github.io/projects/images/python%20minifier.webp)